downloadpgm/spark_yarn_cluster/README.md

 yarn-site.xml                                                      100%  771   701.6KB/s   00:00
 ```

-Identify which Docker container started as Spark client and run the following docker exec command
+Identify which Docker container started as Spark client and logged into it
 ```shell
 $ docker container ls   # run it in each node and check which <container ID> is running the Spark client constainer CONTAINER ID   IMAGE                                 COMMAND                  CREATED         STATUS         PORTS                                          NAMES